What to do after my car is totalled

 Totaling a car is something nobody ever wants to do.
 It can be a heartbreaking moment as you look at your set of wheels sitting at the side of the road, knowing the chances of it ever turning a wheel again are very slim.
 But, once you’ve got the car off the side of the road and back to a garage, or your driveway, what exactly comes next?

-What does it mean to have a ‘totalled’ car?
+What is a ‘totalled’ car?

 The term totalled is a phrase more often seen on the other side of the Atlantic than here in old blighty, and can be interchanged with what we’d refer to as a written-off car.
 Basically, if a car has been ‘totalled’, it means that there is just no economic sense to repair it again because the costs to get it back into a working condition outweigh the actual value of the car itself.